DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

             - finally, calling **EntityManager.saveOrUpdate()** method also creates another temporary persistence context, convert a detached object to a persistent object, and release that persistence context.

     - Extended persistence context

+        The lifetime of extended persistence context spans multiple transactions.

 3. EntityManager